michael-lin01/MKS21X-FinalProject/README.md

-cleanup code (like we can have launchingTiles be part of the text map) remove the T's and g's and G's etc unicode characters for plane?
+cleanup code (like we can have launchingTiles be part of the text map) remove the T's and g's and G's etc unicode characters for plane? add map to display how shortcuts interacting with destroying planes

 CONTROLS:
 hit Space to interact (and to roll a die)